BARGHEST-ngo/MESH/README.md

 > [!IMPORTANT]
 > Please be aware this project is currently in public alpha.

 MESH is a censorship-resisting, peer-to-peer first, end-to-end encrypted overlay network for digital forensics.
 It's a fork of the [Tailscale](https://github.com/tailscale/tailscale) protocol, but is self-hostable and heavily modified for civil society and forensic operations.

 MESH adds hardened transport and obfuscation options such as [AmneziaWG](https://github.com/amnezia-vpn/amneziawg-go) for hostile or censored networks, and falls back to encrypted HTTPS relays when UDP is blocked.
 This offers protection against GFW and detection by Deep Packet Inspection (DPI) systems.

-It can create and tear down end-to-end mesh links between a locked-down analyst host and forensic clients (for example, Android devices) in seconds.

-By removing hub-and-spoke topologies, MESH lets you spin up a forensics mesh, collect data, tear it down, and start again without complex configuration.
+It can create and tear down end-to-end mesh links between a locked-down analyst host and forensic clients (for example, Android devices) in seconds by removing hub-and-spoke topologies.
+MESH lets you spin up a forensics mesh, collect data, tear it down, and start again without complex configuration.
 This is remote forensic and network capture without a hub-and-spoke design.

 Remote investigations that work.